SantoriniDave.com

 A Brief History of Greece (And Where to See It)

-Greece is often called the Cradle of Western Civilization.
+Greece is called the Cradle of Western Civilization.
 Its history spans over 4,000 years, influencing everything from the alphabet and democracy to theater and science.
 For a traveler, the joy of Greece is that this history isn’t hidden in a book – it is standing right in front of you.

 Here is a breakdown of the major eras and where to find them on your trip.